mattetti/wd-sinatra/README.md

 differently and it seems more sensitive to let them pick the way they like the most.

+### Generating a new service

+You need to have thor installed for that, you might want to add it yo your gemfile.

+    $ thor :service get /foo/bar foo_bar.rb

+This command will create a service and a failing test for it.

 ### Console

     $ bundle exec bin/console